RESIZABLE AND REUSABLE BAG FOR TRANSPORTING PAINTINGS

 Curriculum: Circular Design

-Participating in and organizing exhibitions come with the waste of single-use packaging, which can be reduced with reusable packaging.
-The goal was to design a modular reusable packaging for a painter to transport artworks, in order to replace the need for single-use materials in packaging.
+Participating in and organizing exhibitions come with the waste of single-use packaging, which can be reduced with reusable products.
+The goal was to design a modular reusable product for a painter to transport artworks, in order to replace the need for single-use materials in packaging.
 In the design development, I used the strategic tool of circular design – modularity.
 The aim was to create one product that replaces the need for multiple products.
-The result is a reusable packaging that can transport artworks of different formats.
+The result is a reusable bag that can transport artworks of different formats.

 2024 “EKA in Kenya.
 Implementing the Upmade System”, EKA Gallery, Tallinn